Hypertension Management Programs Save Lives

 Eating a diet high in salt and low in potassium

-Changing these behaviors can reduce the risk of hypertension.
+Changing unhealthy behaviors reduce risk of hypertension.
 However, only half of Americans diagnosed with high blood pressure, successfully manage their condition.

 What are hypertension management programs?

 Communities are implementing hypertension management programs.
 Hypertension can be prevented and reversed.
-These hypertension management programs save lives.
+These hypertension management programs help educate communities and can save lives.

 Are hypertension management programs effective?